Thank you so much. I wasn't going to post it but it has been on my desk for weeks and…

 In our discouraging moments it is much easier to quench fear with reason or doubt.
 Always remember, if you are waiting for your life to be perfect to do the work of the LORD, your will never see His will for your life!
 He calls those who have courage in Him despite their inadequacies.
 God does not call the qualified—He qualifies the called!

-Excerpt from Faithwalkers: How to Survive in the Desert of Hopelessness.
+Chapter from my book Faithwalkers: How to Survive in the Desert of Hopelessness.
 The Chapter entitled Moses: Who Am I?

 © Rhema International.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.